skippyr/river-dreams/README.md

 - **[Git](https://git-scm.com):** it will be used to clone this repository.
 - **A font patched by the [Nerd Fonts project](https://www.nerdfonts.com/font-downloads):** it provides the pretty symbols used by the software.

+> [!WARNING]
+> It is highly recommended that you use a terminal with great Unicode and wide-character support for the symbols used in the theme to appear correctly.
+Recommendation for Windows is **Windows Terminal**.
+It comes pre-installed on Windows 11, while on Windows 10 you can download it from the Microsoft Store.

 #### Dependencies For Linux

 - **GCC, CMake**: they will be used to build this software.